 Selection criteria are based broadly upon perceived goodness of fit between the internship's offerings and requirements and the candidate's qualifications, interests, and potential for benefiting from and contributing to the program.
-Priority is given to students from APA- and CPA-accredited academic psychology programs.
+An APA-accredited academic psychology program is a requirement.

-Interviews are conducted on-site or by skype/phone; all forms of interview are given equal consideration and it is the applicant's option to choose the format.
-All applicants will be notified by December 15 of their status regarding interviews.
+All interviews are conducted via skype/phone with an optional open house in mid January.
+Attendance at the open house is not expected and it does not improve an applicant's final ranking.
+All applicants will be notified by December 13 of their status regarding interviews.
 Interviews will take place the first half of January.
 After completion of the interview process, candidates who are no longer under consideration will be so informed.

 Our program's Code Number with the National Matching Service is 126711.